Avery Brundage: Berlin

 Brundage led the contingent of American athletes and officials who embarked for Hamburg on the S.S.
 Manhattan at New York Harbor on July 15, 1936.
-Immediately upon arrival in Germany, Brundage became headline news when he and the AOC dismissed swimmer Eleanor Holm, who was a gold medalist in 1932 and expected to repeat, for getting drunk at late-night parties and missing her curfew.
+Immediately upon arrival in Germany, Brundage became headline news when he and the AOC dismissed American swimmer Eleanor Holm, who was a gold medalist in 1932 and expected to repeat, for allegedly getting drunk at late-night parties and missing her curfew.
 There were various rumors and accounts of the married swimmer's pursuits while on board the ship; the gossip included statements that she was at an "all-night party" with playwright Charles MacArthur, who was traveling without his wife, actress Helen Hayes.
 Brundage discussed the matter with fellow AOC members, then met with Holm.
-Although the AOC attempted to send her home, Holm pleaded in vain for reinstatement; "to the AOC's horror," she remained in Berlin as a journalist.
-In later years, Holm claimed that Brundage had kicked her off the team because he had propositioned her, and she had turned him down.
+Although the AOC attempted to send her home, Holm pleaded in vain for reinstatement; "to the AOC's horror," she remained in Berlin as a journalist, watching from the stands as the gold medal went to Dutch swimmer Nida Senff.
+Decades later, Holm told Olympic sprinter Dave Sime that Brundage had held a grudge against her, having propositioned her, and she turned him down.
 According to Guttmann, "Brundage has appeared, ever since [1936], in the guise of a killjoy."
 Butterfield noted that through the efforts of sportswriters who supported Holm, "Brundage became celebrated as a tyrant, snob, hypocrite, dictator and stuffed shirt, as well as just about the meanest man in the whole world of sports."

 On July 30, 1936, six days after the American arrival in Germany, the IOC met in Berlin and unanimously expelled Jahncke.
 Two places for the United States were vacant, as Sherrill had died in June, but the minutes specifically note that Brundage was elected to the IOC in Jahncke's place.

 One of the sensations of the Games was black American track star Jesse Owens, who won four gold medals.
 According to some American press stories, Hitler left the stadium rather than shake hands with him.
 This was not the case; IOC president Baillet-Latour had told Hitler not to shake hands with the winners unless he was prepared to shake hands with all gold medalists, which he was not.
 This, however, was not publicized.
 According to Butterfield, in later years, retellings of what Brundage termed "a fairy tale" roused the American to "acute fury."
 Hitler was, however, asked by his youth leader, Baldur von Schirach, to meet Owens, and he refused, saying, "Do you really think that I'd allow myself to be photographed shaking hands with a Negro?"